ThomasKur/WPNinjas.PasswordGeneration/README.md

 # WPNinjas Password Generation

 I developed this helper library because I require often secure generated passwords.
-Especially this was created to support [CloudLAPS](https://github.com/MSEndpointMgr/CloudLAPS).
+This was especially created to support [CloudLAPS](https://github.com/MSEndpointMgr/CloudLAPS).
 Improvements and contributions are always welcome.

 ## Nuget package for .NET projects
-The package is available on [Nuget]().
+The package is available on [Nuget](https://www.nuget.org/packages/WPNinjas.PasswordGeneration).
 Simply install it by searching for 'WPNinjas.PasswordGeneration'.
 You can the retrieve generated passwords by using:

 ```c#